 Carnarvon Airport (CVQ/YCAR) is one of the smaller airfields along the coast of Western Australia.
 It’s located east of the towncenter and is the gateway to the world for the region here.
-The airfield is regularly served by small aircrafts like REX Saab 340s or Skippers Embraer 110s or Dash 8s.
+The airfield is regularly served by small aircraft like REX Saab 340s or Skippers Embraer 110s or Dash 8s.
 The mainly served destination is Perth here as it offers many connecting flights within Australia or even Asia and Arabia.
-Apart from the normal passengers aircrafts (operated by REX or Skippers as said) the RFDS aircrafts are a common sight here as well, which are carrying injured people from the outback or small cities to special or bigger hospitals as doctors by car are no alternative here due to high distances.
+Apart from the normal passengers aircraft (operated by REX or Skippers as said) the RFDS aircraft are a common sight here as well, which are carrying injured people from the outback or small cities to special or bigger hospitals as doctors by car are no alternative here due to high distances.

 Written by Severin Hackenberger (Last visit: July 2016).

 How was your spotting trip?

 Rate this airport now.

 |Terminal||There is only a little building, where all terminal operations are done.|

 |Spotting Informations||Ladder||Not needed, just if your lens is too wide for the crashgate at spot #2.|

 |Car||Quite useful, especailly in summer, when it’s very hot!
 Nevertheless, there are some bus lines around the airfield.|

 |Restrooms||Some gas stations and supermarkets in the city.
 Restrooms should also be available inside the terminal buildings.|

 |Drinks/Food||In the city are a few supermarkets and restaurants.|